LimbleCMMS/limble-tree/projects/limble-tree/README.md

 Branches also have a `destroy()` method.
 Calling `destroy()` on the TreeRoot will automatically call the `destroy()` method of each branch in the tree, including branches that have been collapsed.

 Branches that have been otherwise pruned are not part of any tree; their `destroy()` method must be called manually in order to release their resources.
 Calling a branch's `destroy()` method will automatically call the `destroy()` method of each descendant branch, including descendants that are collapsed.

+Destroyed roots and branches have very limited functionality.
+Many methods will simply throw an error if the instance has been previously destroyed.
+You can check if a node is destroyed with the `isDestroyed()` method.

+## Accessing Underlying Structures

+There are methods on TreeBranch and TreeRoot instances which grant access to underlying structures.
+We recommend only using these in advanced scenarios.
+They are not fully documented here at this time.

+-  detectChanges()
+-  dispatch()
+-  getBranchesContainer()
+-  getComponentInstance()
+-  getHostView()
+-  getNativeElement()
+-  getUserlandComponentRef()

 ## Development and Contributions